Decoding Vaginal Discharge: What’s normal and what’s not

 If you’re experiencing vaginal discharge that has you confused or concerned or if you are getting frustrated with recurrent vaginal infections and aren’t sure what the next steps are, please reach out or schedule a free alignment call to see how I can help.
 I’d love to help you reduce the worry about what’s going on down there and get you back to feeling like yourself again.

-Did you know Dr. Haarsma can complete standard vaginal tests for yeast infections and bacterial vaginosis?
+Did you know Dr. Candace can complete standard vaginal tests for yeast infections and bacterial vaginosis?
 If you’d like to know more, send a message through the contact form or call the clinic.
 (Note, these tests are not covered by Alberta Health Care).

 References